dogoncouch/libmarklar/README.md

         Returns the size of your marklar, and the average size of the marklar it contains.

     marklar.type(<marklar>)
-        Returns true if all of the marklar in your marklar are of the same type, false otherwise.
+        Returns True if all of the marklar in your marklar are of the same type, False otherwise.

 # ERRORS
     MarklarError